 Don't stress over the spuds on 25 December, says Carol.
 Get prepared now and there'll be more time for opening presents on the day...

-There's so much to do around Christmas time, but even the busiest cook should have some time to enjoy the festivities - so why not do some of the cooking now?
-There's absolutely no need to peel veg or whisk up sauces on Christmas morning!
+There's so much to do over Christmas, but even the busiest cook should have some time to enjoy the festivities, so why not do some of the cooking ahead of the big event?
+There's absolutely no need to peel veg or whisk up sauces on Christmas morning.
 I like to relax, like the rest of the family, on Christmas Day, before starting on the Christmas dinner.
 So for me, late November is the time to get the bulk of the Christmas cooking done and put away in the freezer, where it will be fine for up to a month.

 Christmas puddings, of course, can be made now and kept in a cool dark place to mature nicely until Christmas Day.
 I also make mince pies now and freeze them until needed.
 You can take out however many you need, heat them through in a moderate oven and just dust with icing sugar before serving.
 Rum or brandy butter can also be frozen.

 Parboil potatoes (to roast) for five minutes, drain and cool.
 Freeze when cold.
 You can do the same with wedges of carrot and parsnip, but parboil them for just three minutes, drain, cool and freeze.
-I boil Brussels sprouts for two minutes, drain and run them under the cold water tap - this preserves their bright green colour.
+I boil Brussels sprouts for two minutes, drain and run them under the cold water tap to preserve their bright green colour.
 Drain well and freeze when cold.

-Cranberry sauce, bread sauce and sausagemeat (check that the sausagemeat is fresh and hasn't previously been frozen) and chestnut stuffing also freeze successfully.
+Cranberry sauce, bread sauce, gravy and sausagemeat (check that the sausagemeat is fresh and hasn't previously been frozen) and chestnut stuffing also freeze successfully.
 Freeze the stuffing in an ovenproof dish or rolled into balls.